Voting is tied to more tolerance in men — but less in women

 Data shows how being registered to vote correlates with political tolerance

 This post builds on a previous one about gender and tolerance, so I recommend starting there if you haven’t already read it.
-And if you’re interested, there’s also a more in-depth version of this post available.

 We’ve already seen that when we ask students whether they’d allow controversial speakers on campus, men are far more tolerant.
 In fact, men are often more tolerant of speakers from the opposite side of the political spectrum than women are of their own side.
 That’s pretty wild.
 So the natural question is, what else drives tolerance?
 Even better, is any of it something we could actually influence?